 The brand recommends patch testing before using and to not use on broken skin.
 They also advise to avoid using it with other products that contain direct acids, vitamin C, salicylic acid and its Resveratrol 3% + Ferulic Acid 3% serum.

-And while bad habits have been hard to break (I gave my mane a box-dye in August), I still feel like the consistent use of this serum has started to repair my many years of hair abuse.
+And while bad habits have been hard to break (I gave my mane a box-dye last summer), I still feel like the consistent use of this serum has started to repair my many years of hair abuse.
 My hairline looks fuller and there's new growth starting to appear.
-I even have family and friends commenting on how long my locks have gotten over the summer.
+I even have family and friends commenting on how long my locks have gotten.
 Overall, I feel like my entire head of hair looks and, most importantly, feels healthier.